-Output - The following tables describe port output fields:
+Port Output - The following tables describe port output fields:

-- General Port Output Fields on page 507
+- General Port Output Fields on page 551

-- Entering port ranges on page 509
+- Entering port ranges: on page 557

-- Specific Port Output Fields on page 509
+- Specific Port Output Fields on page 558

-- Detailed Port Output Fields on page 516
+- Detailed Port Output Fields on page 564

-- Ethernet Output Fields on page 522
+- Ethernet Output Fields on page 451

-- Ethernet-Like Medium Statistics Output Fields on page 525
+- Ethernet-Like Medium Statistics Output Fields on page 571

-- Port Associations Output Fields on page 532
+- Port Associations Output Fields on page 578

-- Port Frame Relay Output Fields on page 533

-- PPP Output Fields on page 373

 Label Description Port ID The port ID configured or displayed in the slot/mda/port format.
 Admin State Up - The administrative state is up.
 Down - The administrative state is down.
 Phy Link Yes - A physical link is present.
 No - A physical link is not present.
 Port State Up - The port is physically present and has physical link present.
 Down - The port is physically present but does not have a link.
+Note that this state may also be considered as Link Down.
 Ghost - A port that is not physically present.
 None - The port is in its initial creation state or about to be deleted.

-Label Description (Continued) Link Up - A port that is physically present and has physical link present.
+Link Up - A port that is physically present and has physical link present.
 Note that when Link Up appears at the lowest level of a SONET/SDH path or a TDM tributary, it means the physical connection is active but the port is waiting on some other state before data traffic can flow.
-It is a waiting state and indicates that data traffic will not flow until it transitions to the Up state. ${\tt Link\ Down\ -\ A\ port\ that}$ is physically present but does not have a link.
+It is a waiting state and indicates that data traffic will not flow until it transitions to the Up state.
 Cfg MTU The configured MTU.

-Oper MTU The negotiated size of the largest packet which can be sent on the port SONET/SDH, channel, specified in octets.
+Label Description (Continued) Oper MTU The negotiated size of the largest packet which can be sent on the port SONET/SDH, channel, specified in octets.
 For channels that are used for transmitting network datagrams, this is the size of the largest network datagram that can be sent on the channel.
 LAG ID The LAG or multi-link trunk (MLT) that the port is assigned to.
-Port Mode network - The port is configured for transport network use. access - The port is configured for service access.
+Port Mode network - The port is configured for transport network use. access - The port is configured for service access. hybrid - The port is configured for both access and network use.
 Port Encap Null - Ingress frames will not use tags or labels to delineate a service. $\mathtt{dot1q}-\mathtt{Ingress}$ frames carry 802.1Q tags where each tag signifies a different service.
 Port Type The type of port or optics installed.
 SFP/MDI MDX GIGE - Indicates the GigE SFP type.
 FASTE - Indicates the FastE SFP type.
-GIGX - Indicates the GigX SFP type.
-MDI - Indicates that the Ethernet interface is of type MDI (Media Dependent Interface).
-MDX - Indicates that the Ethernet interface is of type MDX (Media Dependent Interface with crossovers).
+GIGX - Indicates the GigX SFP type. $\mathtt{MDI}-\mathtt{Indicates}$ that the Ethernet interface is of type MDI (Media Dependent Interface). $\mathtt{MDX}-\mathtt{Indicates}$ that the Ethernet interface is of type MDX (Media Dependent Interface with crossovers).